dianxiang-sun/rug_pull_dataset/README.md

 ## Usage Notes

-- Financial losses are rounded to nearest dollar
-- URLs point to original security reports
+- URLs point to original sources
 - Empty fields are marked as "N/A"